wso2/docs-is/en/docs/guides/identity-lifecycles/configure-active-directory-user-stores-for-scim-2.0-based-inbound-provisioning.md

 To do this you need to [add objectGUID under immutableAttributes](#immutable-attributes) and configure the LDAP binary attributes using the following methods:

 - Using the Management console:

     1. On the Management console, go to **Userstores** > **List**
     2. Click **Edit** corresponding to your secondary user store.
     3. Expand **Advanced**, select **Return objectGUID in UUID Canonical Format** and add `objectGuid` as **LDAP binary attributes**
     4. Click **Update** to save the configurations.

-- Manually updating the configuration file
+- Manually updating the configuration file:

-    Add the following configuration to the <userstore>.xml file in the `<IS_HOME>/repository/deployment/server/userstores` folder:
+    Add the following configuration to the `<userstore>.xml` file in the `<IS_HOME>/repository/deployment/server/userstores` folder:

     ``` xml
     <Property name=”transformObjectGUIDToUUID”>true</Property>

     <Property name=”java.naming.ldap.attributes.binary”>objectGuid</Property>
     ```

+## Step 5: Accessing the APIs

 Now the basic claim mapping is done.
 You can now add a user using the curl commands [here]({{base_path}}/apis/scim2-rest-apis).